Patient Cooperation Committee The 1st Patient Organization Advisory Board

 Apart from this, we also prepared a booklet entitled "10 Articles to See a Doctor" in the form of a draft at the request of the Ministry of Health and Welfare in 1997.
 The booklet was distributed by Kyodo News and 40,000 copies were printed, but the response from all over Japan was so great that the booklet ran out of stock within three months.
 In 2014, we also distributed 30,000 free copies of "10 Articles of Life and Body" for children.

-In addition, COML also holds a "Citizens' Training Course for Medical Care Providers" to encourage participation in medical care by patients and citizens.
+In addition, COML also holds a "Citizens' Training Course for Medical Care Providers" to encourage participation in medical care by patient-citizens.
 We will continue to participate in various medical-related conferences.
 In the future, we plan to start training courses for general committee members for various medical-related conferences and a banked concept.

 Lastly, as a request to pharmaceutical companies, we feel that the negative information and risks of pharmaceuticals are not being conveyed in a correct manner.
 We believe that it is important to eliminate concerns about drugs, such as excessive worry about side effects.
 It is also important to increase patients' information literacy.
-As a specific request, we would like pharmaceutical companies to clarify what they can and cannot do, and then make efforts to provide specific information on what they can do with regard to drug information.
+As a specific request, we would like pharmaceutical companies to clarify what they can and cannot do, and then make efforts to provide specific information on what they can do in terms of drug information.

 In the future, we would like to actively engage in information provision activities at the Patient Information Center.
 For example, booklets and pamphlets from pharmaceutical companies are the most popular, and we are taking care to replenish them so that we do not run out.
 I would also like pharmaceutical companies to make industry-wide efforts to place their booklets and pamphlets in easily accessible places where patients can see them.